tvgrabbers/tvgrabnlpy/README.md

 ###Release Notes Versie 2

 **p20150415**   version 2.1.5-beta
-            Fixed a bug, that could cause the script to hang on an error in a detailpage, resuling in excesive processor use.
+            Fixed a bug, that could cause the script to hang on an error in a detailpage, resuling in excessive processor use.

 **p20150406**   version 2.1.5-beta
             Added 'prefered_description' channel option.